416-435-7372 or 905-985-8389 info@anovelapproach.net

 sidebar: mirroring internal and external responses to stress

-sidebar: Using the connectivity chart to create character intersection
+sidebar: Using the connectivity chart to create character intersections

 sidebar: improvising scene locations to keep the writing fun